Jeff Davis County License Hearing Guide

 Possible Outcomes

-Suspension Overturned: If the hearing officer finds that the DPS did not have sufficient cause, the suspension will be overturned, and your license will be reinstated.
+- Suspension overturned: If you successfully challenge the DPS's case, the suspension will be overturned, and your license will be reinstated.

 Hardship/Restricted License in Texas

-Even with a license suspension, you may be eligible for a restricted license, often called an Occupational Driver's License (ODL), which allows you to drive for essential purposes.
+Even if your license is suspended, you may be able to obtain a hardship or restricted license, allowing you to drive for essential purposes.

-IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an ODL.
+- IID requirement: In some cases, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.

 Getting Your License Back